Jasonl145/FocusFlow_v1.0/README.md

 Firebase: Authentication
 Firestore: Database

 We used Firebase for auth due since it was very easy to set up.
 Google provides all the functionality, and all we needed to do was link each button press on the login/register page to the Firebase functions.
-As for database, we used Firestore due to how easy it is to perform CRUD operations on a NoSQL database.
+As for the database, we used Firestore due to how easy it is to perform CRUD operations on a NoSQL database.
 Everything being saved as a JSON object meant we did not need to worry about convoluted database calls in other SQL languages, instead only having to interact with Firestore data as if we were using the fetch API.

 Main Packages used:
 ```